phoenix3008/buglessPanel/README.md

 ```javascript
 exceptions
 ```
-Default valie: [] - array containing selectors (id or classes) to elements which are exceptions and should not be listened for swipe.
+Default value: [] - array containing selectors (id or classes) to elements which are exceptions and should not be listened for swipe.

 ```javascript
 activePanel